Chloe E. Leavings

 Her second degree is from North Carolina A&T State University where she received the Woodland E. Hall Fellowship to fund her degree and served as an A2i scholar.
 During her second year at NCAT, she worked as a seventh grade English teacher where she taught culturally relevant lessons using hip hop.

-After finishing her master's degree, she moved back to Detroit to obtain her Ph.D. in Rhetoric and Composition from Wayne State University.
+After finishing her master's degree, she moved back to Detroit to obtain her Ph.D. in Rhetoric and Writing Studies from Wayne State University.
 She currently studies the intersectionality of antiracism, culturally relevant pedagogy, hip hop based education, and linguistic justice to promote inclusive learning spaces in writing classrooms.
 Here, she is a member of the composition committee and vice-president of the Wayne Rhetoric Society of America.
-Chloe is also a current Dean's Diversity Fellow and graduate ambassador here at Wayne State.
+Chloe is also a Dean's Diversity Fellow and former graduate ambassador here at Wayne State.
+She currently is an adjunct professor at University of Detroit Mercy, Macomb Community College, and Wayne County Community College.

 Research interest(s)/area of expertise